Simon’s Cat (CAT) Price Tops $0.0000

-Simon’s Cat (CAT) traded up 15.4% against the dollar during the 1 day period ending at 15:00 PM ET on September 26th.
-Over the last week, Simon’s Cat has traded 24.2% higher against the dollar.
-One Simon’s Cat token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Simon’s Cat has a total market capitalization of $295.22 million and $103.25 million worth of Simon’s Cat was traded on exchanges in the last day.
+Simon’s Cat (CAT) traded down 0.4% against the U.S. dollar during the 24-hour period ending at 22:00 PM ET on October 2nd.
+Over the last seven days, Simon’s Cat has traded 21.5% lower against the U.S. dollar.
+One Simon’s Cat token can now be bought for about $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Simon’s Cat has a total market cap of $202.83 million and $57.67 million worth of Simon’s Cat was traded on exchanges in the last day.

 Here’s how similar cryptocurrencies have performed over the last day: